GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

+The transformer architecture~\cite{NIPS2017_attention_is_all_you_need} has emerged as the dominant paradigm for NLP tasks.
+Yet, the native transformer self-attention module handles only sequential input.
 To enable training of a transformer on graphical input, the graph structure must either be encoded into the input or the attention module must be modified.
 We do both: (1) encode relation embedding into input graph sequences (see Sec.~\ref{subsubsec:h-gat}) and (2) modify attention weights to reflect spatial distance in input graphs (see Sec.~\ref{subsec:glm_architecture_and_training}).
-To implement our model, we take inspiration from Graphormer~\cite{NEURIPS2021_graphormer} but design alternative graph encodings tailored to language tasks as well.
+To implement our model, we take inspiration from Graphormer~\cite{NEURIPS2021_graphormer} but design alternative graph encodings tailored to language tasks.